a-ayad/Split_ECG_Classification/README.md

 To do advanced configurations, plase follow the instructions in the document advanced_settings.pdf

-## Author
+## Authors
-Ahmad Ayad, Melvin Renner, Zhenghang Zhong
+Ahmad Ayad, Marian Frei, Melvin Renner, Zhenghang Zhong